 In 1943 Beaudine also worked with Lugosi on The Ape Man (review), a film which is in fact atrociously bad, and in 1944 teamed up with a horror legend team of Lugosi, John Carradine and George Zucco for the hilariously bad/zany Voodoo Man (review).
 In 1966 Beaudine directed the legendary grindhouse features Billy the Kid Versus Dracula and Jesse James Meets Frankenstein’s Daughter, which were to be his last feature films.
 He graduated into TV in the fifties, and directed, among many other things, a number of episodes of the TV series The Green Hornet, best remembered today for featuring Bruce Lee as the Hornet’s sidekick Kato, as well as most episodes of Lassie (1960-1969).

 Herman Cohen worked his way up the ladder in the film world, from working as a gofer at a movie theatre in Detroit, to becoming a theatre manager, sales manager for Columbia in Detroit, and working at Columbia’s publicity department in Hollywood.
-After returning from the military, he looked up fellow Detroiter Jack Broder at Realart, where he became a producer, and in the mid-fifties worked as a producer for Allied Artists/United Artists, another low-budget outfit, for whom he made the surprisingly good post-apocalyptic Target Earth (1954).
+After returning from the military, he looked up fellow Detroiter Jack Broder at Realart, where he became a producer, and in the mid-fifties worked as a producer for Allied Artists/United Artists, another low-budget outfit, for whom he made the post-apocalyptic Target Earth (1954, review).
 In 1957 Cohen scored big as both writer and producer over at legendary B and Z movie production company American International (AIP), with I Was a Teenage Werewolf, which cost 100,00 dollars to make, but raked in 2 millions at the box office.
 Never one to change a winning formula, AIP ordered half a dozen more teenage monster films by Cohen, including I Was a Teenage Frankenstein, Blood of Dracula and How to Make a Monster, all in the late fifties.
 Cohen is often credited with ushering in the teen/beach/rock n’ roll horror film subgenre of the late fifties and early sixties.
 In 1959 he relocated to the UK, where he continued to make low-budget schlock, including Konga (1961) and Trog (1970).
 In the seventies he moved into distribution.

 Alex Gordon was at the time a young British screenwriter, still without any Hollywood credits to his name.
 Gordon tells Weaver he had qualms about working with Broder, because he had just pitched his script for “The Atomic Monster” to Broder, but Broder had turned it down.
 Instead Broder stole the title and slapped it on the reissue of the Lon Chaney Jr. SF movie Man Made Monster (1941, review).
 However, when he heard Cohen was to produce, he agreed to become Lugosi’s assistant.
 Another script he was shopping around Hollywood was called “The Hidden Face”.
-Both scripts were eventually filmed by Ed Wood as Jail Bait (1954) and Bride of the Monster (1955).
+Both scripts were eventually filmed by Ed Wood as Jail Bait (1954) and Bride of the Monster (1955, review).
 Wood and Gordon knew each other from their shared friendship with Bela Lugosi, and their first collaboration was a western called The Lawless Rider (1954).
 When the production ran into problems, Gordon, who acted as producer, hired lawyer Samuel Z. Arkoff.
 Later the same year Arkoff and Realart’s sales manager James Nicholson founded American International Pictures, and took on Roger Corman and Alex Gordon as their primary producers.
 Among the dozen films he produced for AIP were the SF pictures Day the World Ended (1955) and Voodoo Woman (1957).
 He later produced The Atomic Submarine (1959) for AA and The Underwater City (1962) for Columbia.
 His brother was Richard Gordon, producer of such movies as Escapement (1958), Fiend Without a Face (1958), First Man Into Space (1959), The Projected Man (1966), Island of Terror (1966), Horror Hospital (1973) and the infamous Inseminoid (1981).
 He also wrote and produced another Lugosi film, Mother Riley Meets the Vampire (1952), and produced a couple of less know movies with Boris Karloff.